 From a poster on Slashdot (coyote-san):

 There was an important case a few years ago where a man challenged the right of (LA?) police to stop him and demand identification while he was peacefully walking down the street.
 The Supreme Court ruled (unanimously?) that the police do not have the right to demand people to identify themselves unless there is some specific reason to suspect criminal activity.
 (Before you ask, the situation is slightly different if you're operating a vehicle.
 Drivers have to identify themselves, passengers have mixed rights.)
+Another point to consider is that club membership is protected by the First Amendment.
+Racists were not able to get the membership lists to the NAACP in the 50s, and the Southern Poverty Law Center (?) was not able to get the membership list to the KKK (or a similiar group) a few years ago. |

 Get a new lawyer.
 The one that the con has is a closet fascist.
 Knowledge and requiring display of a person's name will not reduce a convention's liability (and may increase it if the person is consequently stalked), protect it from lawsuits or make the covention "safer".